cloudnativedevops/demo/README.md

 * Docker version 18.03 or above

 Where you need other tools for specific examples, we'll mention that in the README for the example.

+## Contributing to the repo

+We would absolutely love it if you contributed!
+Feel free to send us a PR to add new examples, add versions of the examples for different cloud providers (for example Microsoft Azure), or fix or improve the existing examples.